FanChiMao/CMFNet/datasets/README.md

 ## Preprocess
-You have to crop the high-resolution training images to fixed size training patches by `[generate_patches.py](./generate_patches.py)`.
+You have to crop the high-resolution training images to fixed size training patches by [`generate_patches.py(./generate_patches.py)`].
-Our experiment setting can refer .
+Our experiment setting can refer `Details of Hyperparameters` of train section in main README.

 ## Tree
   ```